wilr/silverstripe-facebookconnect/README.md

    by using:

 	<% control CurrentMember %>
-		$FirstName $LastName $Avatr(small)
+		$FirstName $LastName $Avatar(small)
 	<% end_control %>``

-If you have disabled the creation of members you can use the facebook specific member control.
+If you have disabled the creation of members you can use the Facebook specific member control.
 This still returns a member object the only difference is that it won't save the information to the database

 	<% control CurrentFacebookMember %>